How to become

 Apprenticeship

-You can apply to a financial company to do a Customer Services Practitioner Level 2 Intermediate Apprenticeship, or a Senior Financial Services Customer Adviser Level 3 Advanced Apprenticeship.
+You can apply to a bank, building society or financial company to do a Customer Services Practitioner Level 2 Intermediate Apprenticeship, or a Senior Financial Services Customer Adviser Level 3 Advanced Apprenticeship.

 These take around 1 year to complete.
 They combine on-the-job training and time spent learning about financial products and services.